 The distillery's centrepiece is two magnificent intertwining glasshouses, designed by Heatherwick Studios (famous for the show-stopping Olympic Cauldron and Google's Charleston East Campus).
 A dazzling feat of architecture, the glasshouses are constructed from over 700 individual panes of glass - no two are the same.

 In renovating Laverstoke Mill, we have taken the utmost care to preserve the natural ecology and heritage of the site.
+Once the production house for all the bank note paper for England and the British Empire, the Victorian and Georgian buildings have been lovingly restored to make a home for Bombay Sapphire gin.

 To build a long-term legacy at Laverstoke Mill, we've carefully designed the distillery and our processes to be as sustainable and environmentally considerate as the gin we create there.